Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Model

 where $r_i(t)$ is the rate (positive or negative) at which energy is added to the store~$i$ at the time~$t$.
 Each store~$i\in S$ is subject to \emph{capacity constraints}

 so that $E_i>0$ is the \emph{capacity} of store~$i$ (again measured by the volume of energy it is capable of serving) and \emph{rate constraints}

-Here $P_i>0$ is the (maximum) \emph{output rate} of the store~$i$, while $Q_i>0$ is the (maximum) rate at which externally available energy may be used for \emph{input} to the store, with the resulting rate at which the store fills being reduced by the \emph{round-trip efficiency}~$\eta_i$ of the store, where $0 < \eta_i \le 1$.
+Here $P_i>0$ is the (maximum) \emph{output rate} of the store~$i$, while $Q_i>0$ is the (maximum) rate at which externally available energy may be used for \emph{input} to the store, with the resulting rate at which the store fills being reduced by the \emph{round-trip efficiency}~$\eta_i$ of the store, where $0 < \eta_i \le 1$ (so that the maximum rate at which usable energy may be added to the store is $\eta_iQ_i$).
+(For more general constraints, such as those imposed by networks, see Section~\ref{sec:conclusions}).
 Given the vector $s(0) = (s_i(0),\,i\in S)$ of the initial levels of energy in the stores, a \emph{policy} for the subsequent management of the stores is a specification of the vector of rates~$r(t) = (r_i(t),\,i\in S)$, for all times~$t\ge1$; equivalently, from~\eqref{eq:1}, it is a specification of the vector of store levels $s(t) = (s_i(t),\,i\in S)$, for all times~$t\ge1$.
-(The question of how a policy may be \emph{chosen} in real-time applications is considered in Section~\ref{sec:nature-optim-solut}.)

-The stores are used to manage as far as possible a \emph{residual energy process} $(\re(t),\,t\ge1)$, where, for each time~$t$, a \emph{positive} value of $\re(t)$ corresponds to surplus energy available for \emph{charging} the stores, subject to losses due to inefficiency, and a \emph{negative} value of $\re(t)$ corresponds to energy \emph{demand} to be met as far as possible from the stores.
-In applications, the residual energy~$\re(t)$ is usually the surplus of generation over demand at each successive time~$t$.
+The stores are used to manage as far as possible a \emph{residual energy} (surplus of generation over demand) \emph{process} $(\re(t),\,t\ge1)$, where, for each time~$t$, a \emph{positive} value of $\re(t)$ corresponds to surplus energy available for \emph{charging} the stores, subject to losses due to inefficiency, and a \emph{negative} value of $\re(t)$ corresponds to energy \emph{demand} to be met as far as possible from the stores.
 For any time~$t$, given the vector of rates~$r(t) = (r_i(t),\,i\in S)$, define the \emph{imbalance}~$u(t)$ by